adhocfra/HuaweiMatebookD14RyzenHackintosh/README.md

  ATTENTION: If you download Chrome, be aware that after installation YOU CANNOT open it by clicking on it, but from terminal you have to digit "/Applications/Google\ Chrome.app/Contents/MacOS/Google\ Chrome --disable-gpu" (without " ") and in the search bar digit chrome://flags.
 You will find a series of options, find "GPU Rasterization" and disable it.
 Now you can open chrome by clicking on it.

+Remember to generate your own SMBIOS and add it into the config.plist, follow Dortania's Guide if you don't know hot to do that.

 Credits:
 ----------------------------------------------------------------------------------------------------
 Dortania's Guide (https://dortania.github.io/OpenCore-Install-Guide/prerequisites.html)